 - You can responsibly report any side effect of a psychiatric drug to the TGA’s Australian Adverse Drug Reaction Reporting System by: A) Phoning the Consumer Adverse Medications Events Line: 1300 134 237.
 B) Electronically, by logging onto: http://www.ebs.tga.gov.au/ebs/ADRS/ADRSRepo.nsf and filling out a report.
 C) Ask your doctor or pharmacist who can make the report for you.
 This can force an investigation into the drug.
 Please also report the same effects to CCHR at: www.cchr.org.au

-- Broadly distribute this fact sheet and its companion the Alternatives to Psychiatric Drugs for Children fact sheet to other parents, teachers, educators and those who you feel should have this information.
+- Broadly distribute the following 2 Fact Sheets: The Facts about the Psychiatric Drugging of Australian Children and its companion the Alternatives to Psychiatric Treatment and the Right to Informed Consent to other parents, teachers, educators, government and those who you feel should have this information.